-From our renowned keynote presenters to an unforgettable musical performance, IMPACT treats you to a variety of experiences designed to move and motivate you.
+From renowned keynote presenters to an unforgettable musical performance, IMPACT treated you to a variety of experiences designed to move and motivate you.

-IMPACT is going virtual once again this year.
-We’ll be separate but very much together over two days packed with insights, inspiration, and top-notch entertainment.
+We were physically separate but otherwise very much together over two days packed with insights, inspiration, and top-notch entertainment.

-From our renowned keynote presenters to an unforgettable musical performance, IMPACT treats you to a variety of experiences designed to move and motivate you.
+From renowned keynote presenters to an unforgettable musical performance, IMPACT treated you to a variety of experiences designed to move and motivate you.

 All times are Pacific Time

 Attendees had flexibility to build their schedules around the topics that interested them most.

 There is something special that happens when people gather in the same room.
 That’s why we remain committed to getting people together in small groups during IMPACT with the safety of those who plan to attend the local, in-person receptions as our top priority.
 We continue to closely monitor the COVID-19 situation and are working with our regional vendors to ensure that CDC and local guidelines are followed to help keep our attendees safe.

 Please note that interaction with the public does pose an elevated risk of being exposed to COVID-19 and by attending an in-person reception you do so at your own risk.
 All attendees must follow the venue’s protocols, which may include providing proof of vaccination if mandated by the city, county, or state.
 Please check local guidelines to ensure you are aware of the most current mandates.

 Award-Winning Psychologist, Harvard Medical School